HomeFemnistaFemnistaOur WritersComing SoonContribute

 The first Pirates is one of my all-time favorite movies: it was original and exciting, cleverly written, beautifully directed, and had more twists and turns than one of Jack's long-winded explanations.
 It began a love affair between audiences everywhere and the memorable characters, the most notable of which being Jack Sparrow.
 This fourth installment in the franchise has plenty of Jack and some nice character consistencies with previous installments (it is particularly amusing to note that Barbossa has not lost his taste for green apples) but for some reason it did not hit all the right notes with me.
 I expected more humor than there was; while there are a few laughs and an occasionally brilliant line, it is nothing like the sheer hilarity of previous installments, which at times had me laughing so hard that much like Miss Swann in her corset, I couldn't breathe.
 There is also a little bit of doubt concerning the character of Jack Sparrow -- in all previous movies he was mostly out to look after only his own interests, and innocent bystanders can hang, but here he seems a little too concerned with other people to be believable.

 However, there are some notable things about the script -- it is a bit awkward at the start but the pace settles in when we reach the high seas and by the end it had proven a rollicking adventure.
 There are a lot of fun and unnerving moments but by far the best scene involves the mermaids -- everything about them is mysterious, haunting, and sinister.
-History is muddied significantly but I will say that the writers unconsciously misrepresented two nations at once -- it is not a very kind depiction of the English, whereas it paints the Spaniards in an equally harsh light.
-(I cannot say more without revealing a plot twist.)
+History is muddied significantly.
+It's not a very kind depiction of the English but paints the Spaniards in an equally harsh light.
 I was pleasantly surprised by the depiction of faith through Philip, the missionary.
 Throughout, he is noble and kind, speaks reverently of faith, and is the only man to show compassion to a captured mermaid.
 Even before benefitting from his kindness, she senses that he is "different" from the others, a much better man.
 Some might be offended by him falling in love with a mermaid (he claims God must have created her) but I loved their subplot.